ibm-cloud-docs/Cloudant/tutorials/create_query.md

     ]
     ```

-The query would not run and would return an error instead.
+The query does not run and returns an error instead.
 This example underlines
 how important it is that the index and the sort match.

 ![Command Line icon](../images/CommandLineIcon.png) _Command line_